Skip to content

 5. Desired end result

 For example, a client with 60% grey at level 6 wanting a cool dark blonde might be formulated with a Natural and Ash combination such as 6/0 + 6/1 to improve coverage and tonal control.
+Our mixing ratios guide covers how to scale these formulas accurately.

 This practical approach reflects how professional colourists create consistent results.